pranav-ap/blog/content/posts/gradient-descent.md

 Q_{new} = Q_{old} - \underbrace{ \alpha \underbrace{ \text { negative} }_{\text{slope}} }_{\text{step}}
 $$

-##
+## Optimal Learning Rate

+The optimal learning rate will be dependent on the shape of the function $f$.
+In deep learning, the shape of $f$ depends on the examples available in the dataset and how it gets processes by the model architecture.

 Note that the step size decreases as we go through the iterations, due to the decrease in slope as we get closer to the minima.

-The optimal learning rate will be dependent on the topology of your loss landscape, which is in turn dependent on both your model architecture and your dataset.
+This reduces the chance of overshooting the minima.

-# Badlands
+# Improvements

-Gradient Descent is an algorithm which is designed to find the optimal points, but these optimal points are not necessarily global.
+Gradient Descent is designed to find a minima, but it does not *necessarily* find a global minima.
+In order to aid

 # References